-Key issues for the Trust Board The timescale is tight and is dependent upon the achievement of the milestones outlined above.
+The timescale is tight and is dependent upon the achievement of the milestones outlined above.
 At this stage the SHA has concerns that the Trust cannot turn this around quickly enough to provide the assurance needed.
 Added to this is the SHA timetable to be able to review LAS information, prepare and brief the SHA Board, and then review the 50 assurance questions and supporting schedules prior to submitting the application.

-Attachments Revised timeline and milestones
+Revised timeline and milestones

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate chiestives: This paper supports the achievement of the following corporate objectives: ☐ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment ☐ To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expec There is a risk that we are unable to match financial resources with priorities ted There is a risk that we are unable to materi manifeld resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers □ 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-7. The NH3 is accountable to the public, communities and patients that it serves.
-Equality Impact Assessment Has an Equality Impact Assessment been carried out? │ Key issues from the assessment:
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: \boxtimes To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+The NHS is accountable to the public, communities and patients that it serves.
+Equality Impact Assessment \square Has an Equality Impact Assessment been carried out?
+Yes No Key issues from the assessment: